 We arrived in Mandalay at around 7:40 am after “sleeping” on the night train, then walked to our guest house.

 We stayed at the Nylon Hotel, which I highly recommend.
 The staff is incredibly helpful and can help you book taxis, tickets, and transportation to your next destination.
 The rooms were clean and much nicer than I had anticipated.
 There were also Western toilets and a clean (warm) shower!
 Mind you, I’m traveling with my mother this round, so we aren’t on a strict backpacker budget.
-This hotel is about SGD $30 per night – pretty expensive for our liking.
+This hotel is about SGD $30 per night – expensive for our liking, but still so affordable!

 We spent the first day wandering around Mandalay.
 We bought our boat tickets to Bagan and strolled around the Royal Palace’s moat.
-I have to admit, initially I wasn’t too impressed.
+I have to admit, initially, I wasn’t too impressed.
+But the city itself isn’t what I fell in love with in Mandalay.
+It’s what’s just outside of Mandalay that’s breathtaking.

-We went to U-Bein Bridge, a touristy attraction that I thought was totally worth the hype.
-It’s the longest teak footbridge in the world, coming in at 1.2 kilometres.
-It’s well known for the pretty sunsets around it.
-Yes, sunset is crowded, but it’s a beautiful beautiful view.
-You can rent boats to take you into the water, but personally, I thought going down the stairs to the water bank was great, as you could photograph the boats in the water as well as the sunset and bridge.
+You can rent boats to take you into the water to watch the sunset, but personally, I thought going down the stairs to the water bank was great, as you could photograph the boats in the water as well as the sunset and bridge.

-Cross the bridge and you’ll find yourself in a little village, which is home to some beautiful temples/pagodas.
+Cross U-Bein bridge and you’ll find yourself in a little village, which is home to some beautiful temples/pagodas.

 I would leave Mandalay by 15:30 so you have some time to walk across the bridge and explore, then see the sunset.

 The next day, we walked to the Royal Palace.
-There is a foreigners entrance that is much further than the local one.
-We walked to the moat, then took a rickshaw to the foreigners gate.
+There is a foreigners’ entrance that is much further than the local one, so be mindful to go to the right entrance!
+We walked to the moat, then took a rickshaw to the foreigners’ gate.

-The Royal Palace requires a ticket, which you can buy there.
-The ticket will also get you into other attractions (more on that later).
+The Royal Palace requires a ticket, which you can buy at the foreigners’ gate.
+The ticket will also get you into other Mandalay attractions (more on that later).

-Our next stop was Shwenandaw Kyaung, a teak temple.
+From the Palace, our next stop was Shwenandaw Kyaung, a teak temple.
 It was initially in the Royal Palace, but moved piece by piece outside, as the King didn’t like the spirits inside the temple.
+This is one stunning temple.
+I loved the teak and it felt so unique from everything else I’d seen.
+The carvings were intricate and I fell in love with it.

 The white temple is big and vast; totally recommend heading into it.

-We walked through some local streets to our next destination, avoiding the main roads.
+We walked through some local streets to our next destination, avoiding the main roads, to Kuthodaw Paya.

-If you’re in Mandalay, go to Mandalay Hill.
-We took the Southern Route, which takes you from Pagoda to Pagoda up the hill, so you’re never really bored.
+If you’re in Mandalay, you must go up to Mandalay Hill.
+We took the Southern Route, which takes you from Pagoda to Pagoda up the hill, so you’re never really bored on the walk up.
 This is 1729 steps, all barefoot.
+Again, you don’t even notice how high you’re walking because there’s always a new pagoda to surprise you.

 The steps are totally worth it though, as the temple at the top of the hill is absolutely stunning.
 We went during sunset, a super touristy time.
-If you arrive a little earlier, like we did, you’ll have the temple mainly to yourselves for a little while.
+If you arrive a little earlier, like we did, you’ll have the temple mainly to yourselves.
+This doesn’t last though – it’s a popular sunset spot, and for good reason!
+This was one of the highlights of our trip to sure.

 I have never had a problem finding food in Southeast Asia.
 For those of you who know me, you know my love for food!
 However, in Myanmar, I found it a bit difficult to come across food.